ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/saw-blade-guide.jpg" alt="">
    <figcaption>The saw blade guide attached to the steerer</figcaption>
    </figure>
-4. It´s time to cut the steerer with the hacksaw.
-I´ve attached the Park Tool Carbon Blade to my plain old 300 mm hacksaw for the cutting.
-I´m wearing an FFP2 mask (easy to have one at hand during a pandemic) and I should have worn Nitril gloves (which I didn´t do).
-Because I do not own a vice I´m sitting down, laying the fork on my knees and do the sawing.
+4. It's time to cut the steerer with the hacksaw.
+I've attached the Park Tool Carbon Blade to my plain old 300 mm hacksaw for the cutting.
+I'm wearing an FFP2 mask (easy to have one at hand during a pandemic) and I should have worn Nitril gloves (which I didn't do).
+Because I do not own a vice I'm sitting down, laying the fork on my knees and do the sawing.
 Admittedly, it would be better to mount the sawing guide into a vice for this job.
 After the cut is made, I do some gentle sandpaper grinding of the cutting area.
 I use a sanding block and P120 sandpaper.
 Finally I remove the Tesa tape from the steerer.
    <figure>
    <img src="/img/strael/sanding-block.jpg" alt="A sanding block with a piece of sanding paper hold in hand">
    <figcaption>The sanding block with the P120 sanding papier</figcaption>